AI-Refiner/refiner-python/README.md

 # AI-Refiner

-The [Refiner](https://pypi.org/project/refiner/) python package can be used to convert and store text and metadata as vector embeddings.
+The [Refiner](https://pypi.org/project/refiner/) Python package can be used to convert and store text and metadata as vector embeddings.
 Embeddings are generated using [OpenAI](https://openai.com/) and stored as vectors in [Pinecone](https://www.pinecone.io/).
 Stored embeddings can then be "queried" using the `search` method.
-Matched embeddings contain contextually relavant metadata that can be used for AI chatbots, semnatic search APIs, and can also be used for training and tuning large language models.
+Matched embeddings contain contextually relevant metadata that can be used for AI chatbots, and semantic search APIs. etc.
 ## Installation

 ```shell